cristipotlog/eCard-SDK/README.md

 # eCard-SDK

-A collection of fixes for Novensys.eCard.SDK
+A collection of fixes and workarounds for Novensys.eCard.SDK